-MJ Klein has lived in Taiwan for 15 years, and has run a personal blog, TheNHBushman.com for 14 of those years.
+MJ Klein has lived in Taiwan for 17 years, and has run a personal blog, TheNHBushman.com for 14 of those years (along with several other sites such as this Livestreaming Technology).
 Coming to Taiwan from New Hampshire, USA, MJ has a long history of live streaming, starting in 1996 with CU-SeeMe.
 MJ was one of the first recording artists in the world to use live stream broadcasting during studio recording sessions in 1996 and 1997.
 Previous to this, MJ had a US national talk show on The Talk America Radio Network (and was concurrently the VP of Engineering for the network), called Modem Mania! about computer and network connectivity using dial-up modem communications, and the early days of personal internet activities.
 MJ is a well-known businessman in Taiwan, and has contacts across a broad range of disciplines.
 These days, MJ travels around Taiwan and shows us many interesting cultural, historical and just plain fun broadcasts using Periscope, and our YouTube Channel, Taiwan Live!

 Please see John Ho’s interview with MJ, here.